Community Health Care

 Help Us Celebrate!

 Community Health Care history dates back to 1969.
-We are celebrating by honoring HEALTH HEROES in our community.
+We are celebrating our 50th year of service by honoring HEALTH HEROES in our community.
 A healthy community is more than just access to clinical care.
 A healthy community encompasses all facets of what makes a community thrive.
 To celebrate our 50th Anniversary, Community Health Care is pleased to announce our Health Heroes program.

 Health Heroes will be selected and honored throughout the year.